Summer Sports and Your Teeth

 Calculus: Don’t worry, we’re not talking about advanced math.
 Calculus is also the name for the tartar (aka, excessive plaque build-up) that appears on your teeth.
 If you’re thinking, “I brush, floss, and go to the dentist…I’m good,” that may not be enough if you spend a lot of hours in the pool – or soaking in the Jacuzzi – each week.
 Regular swimmers (six hours/week) expose their teeth to disinfecting chemicals in the water (specifically, chlorine) that also can quickly break down salivary proteins causing hard brown deposits.
 Get to the dentist for a professional cleaning ASAP if this is happening to you.

-Over-exposure to chlorine can also cause your teeth to be extremely sensitive teeth, and can cause damage to dental enamel.
+Over-exposure to chlorine can also cause your teeth to become extremely sensitive, and can cause damage to dental enamel.
 According to the CDC, pool water should register between 7.2 and 7.8 on the pH scale. pH levels of less than 7.0 are most likely to harm your teeth.
 You can test pH levels in your home pool with a testing kit from a pool supply or hardware store.
 When vacationing, or using a public pool, check for signs of erosion in the pool’s railings, ladders, and decks.
 You can also trust your nose to some extent; over-chlorinated pools tend to have a strong chemical “bleach” smell.

 Diver’s Mouth Syndrome or Tooth Squeeze: If you are among the many of this country’s scuba divers, you have, no doubt, been well trained in equipment use, water safety, and sea life.
 But there is something else you need to know about to ensure your well-being: Diver’s Mouth Syndrome.
 This extremely painful condition is caused by air pressure changes and biting down too hard on the mouthpiece, combined with some pre-existing dental issues like cavities, root canals, loose fillings, or implant problems.
 If you’re a diver, it’s proper practice to get a full dental check-up before your next expedition.